-Operating in every corner of the globe - across cultures, traditions and legal regimes - we must accept the potential risks that all our stakeholders directly or indirectly pose on our business.
+Operating in every corner of the globe - across cultures, traditions and legal regimes, some even being less embracing than others - we must accept the potential risks that all our stakeholders directly or indirectly pose on our business.
 Previously, these risks have not been addressed explicitly.
 But we are committed to being a good corporate citizen by working in a fair and lawful manner.
 Thus, all our staff will serve as ambassadors in their communication with customers, suppliers and other stakeholders.

 We should always treat others as we expect to be treated ourselves.
-We should use all company assets responsibly and legally according to their intended purposes.
+We should use all company assets responsibly and legally, according to their intended purposes.

-To ensure compliance, the Group in 2018 decided to implement a Code of Conduct in 2019 that defines principles and guidelines for the Group's daily business operations.
+To ensure compliance, the Group works on establishing a Code of Conduct that will define principles and guidelines for the Group's daily business operations.
 It will ensure that the Group's companies and employees act as good corporate citizens, and prevent corruption, bribery or other violations of accepted industry principles.